The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session.

 A good way to start is for the practitioner to sit on the floor with the dog in the room.
 Invite the dog to share in the Reiki session if the dog so desires.

-It’s also helpful to let dogs know they can take as much or as little Reiki as they wish to ensure they know they have a choice as to how much Reiki they receive.
+It’s also helpful to let dogs know they can take as much or as little Reiki as they wish.
+This lets them know they have a choice about how much Reiki they receive.

 What Reiki Has Done for My Dogs

-When I invite my dogs to join in my morning Reiki sessions, they immediately come romping into the room.
-After lighting incense and flipping on the music, I lay back on the couch as my dogs take their normal positions.
+When I invite my dogs to join in my morning Reiki sessions, they immediately come into the room.
+After I light incense and flip on the music, I lay back on the couch as my dogs take their normal positions.

-Hyperactive Belgian Tervuren Reggie is a lover who can’t get enough petting.
-He typically can’t get enough Reiki, either, lying by my side or on my chest throughout the entire Reiki session.
-He’ll frequently nudge my hands to move them where he wants the Reiki to flow.
+Hyperactive Belgian Tervuren Reggie is a lover who can’t get enough pets.
+He can’t get enough Reiki, either.
+He lies by my side or on my chest throughout the entire Reiki session.
+He’ll nudge my hands to move them where he wants the Reiki to flow.

-My laidback mixed breed Elmo, a rescue with scars and a mangled foot from past abuse, prefers Reiki from a distance.
+My laidback mixed breed Elmo is a rescue with scars and a mangled foot from past abuse.
+He prefers Reiki from a distance.
 He usually lies on the floor on his side in the middle of the room.

 Reggie jumps up and leaves the moment I start the finale energy sweep.
-Elmo stays put, staying in the same position long after the session is complete.
+Elmo stays put.
+He stays in the same position long after the session is complete.

-Because Reiki has a mind of its own, it’s going to do what it’s needed to do – which is not necessarily what you want it to do.
+Because Reiki has a mind of its own, it’s going to do what it needs to do – which is not always what you want it to do.
 Reiki’s job is to do whatever is in the greater good for all, something we humans may not always be privy to.

-I have, however, seen instant results when I use Reiki to relax my dogs when they’re particularly nervous or upset.
-I’ve seen my dogs become noticeably calmer when I turn it on during crazy moments to soothe distress.
+But I have seen instant results when I use Reiki to relax my dogs … especially when they’re particularly nervous or upset.
+I’ve seen my dogs become calmer when I turn it on during crazy moments to soothe distress.